tom-howard/com2009/docs/course/assignment2/part-b/task3.md

 ### Advanced Feature 1: A photo of a beacon

-As with the previous 2 tasks, we will launch the ROS node(s) from within your package for this task using `ros2 launch` ([as discussed below](#launch).
+As with the previous 2 tasks, we will launch the ROS node(s) from within your package for this task using `ros2 launch` ([as discussed below](#launch)).
 For this one however, we will *also* attempt to supply an additional argument when we make the command-line call:

 ``` { .bash .no-copy }
 ros2 launch com2009_teamXX_2025 task3.launch.py target_colour:={colour}